mortenscheel/sailx/README.md

 # What is it?
-Sailx is a shell script that _extends_ the default laravel sail command.
+Sailx is a shell script that wraps the default laravel sail command and adds extra features.

 # Features
 - Can be run from any subfolder in your Laravel project.